hbayindir/vagrant-machines/README.md

 - **debian-selinux-development:** Debian Jessie 64bit which updates itself and installs a permissive SELinux environment with reference policy from Debian Unstable.
 Also downloads MLS policy, policy documentation, development packages and reference policy source.
 - **debian-ldap-development:** Debian Jessie 64bit which updates itself and installs `slapd` (OpenLDAP server) and `ldap-utils` package.
 Designed to assist in development of LDAP schemas and related things.
 Redirects port 389 to 38983 on host.
 You need to run `dpkg-reconfigure slapd` once to configure your LDAP server after provisioning to set its specifics.
 - **debian-squid-server:** Debian Jessie 64bit which updates itself and installs an unconfigured `squid3` server.
+- **debian-docker-lab:** Debian Jessie 64bit which updates itself and installs latest `docker` from official repositories.

 ## Private IP List
 Following list contains the Private IP addresses of the host-only networking interfaces of the machines.